All Guides

 Step 1 - Let the Lead Screw Float at the Top

 Loosen the top mounting block of your lead screw so it doesn't constrain the screw.
 The screw should only be held at the motor end, with the top free to float in any small wobble it has naturally.
 This alone fixes banding on many printers - especially Ender 3 and similar bedslingers where the top of the lead screw is bolted into a fixed bracket.
-The physics: a lead screw will always have some natural wobble.
-If you constrain it at both ends, that wobble fights the rigid mounts and transfers stress into the X gantry, creating Z-banding.
-If you let it float at the top, the wobble dissipates into nothing instead of into your prints.

 Step 2 - Replace Rigid Coupling with Flexible (Spider) Coupling